divjotarora/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 roundTripTime
 `````````````

-Drivers MUST record the server's `round trip time`_ (RTT)
+Drivers MUST record the server's `round trip time`_ (RTT) after each
-after each successful call to ismaster.
-The Server Selection Spec describes how
+successful call to ismaster.
+The Server Selection Spec describes how RTT is
-RTT is averaged and how it is used in server selection.
+averaged and how it is used in server selection.
+Drivers MUST also record the
+server's 90th percentile RTT per `Server Monitoring (Measuring RTT)`_.

 If an ismaster call fails, the RTT is not updated.
 Furthermore, while a server's type is Unknown its RTT is null,